mmollina/mappoly2/README.md

     - ~~When only the genotype from one parent is informative, with error consideration.~~
     - ~~Implement the R wrapper functions for C++ calc_genoprob (still to be implemented --> genoprob.R)~~

-8. [ ] TODO Implement function add_marker, given a phased map.
-Use pre-computed conditional probabilities of genotypes.
+8. [x] DONE ~~Implement function add_marker, given a phased map.
+Use pre-computed conditional probabilities of genotypes~~.
     - ~~Implement function to list possible phase configurations of a sequence of unmapped markers given a phased map and a pairwise recombination fraction matrix and associated phase statistics~~